maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0004-utm/index.md

 {{< /math.inline >}}
-And the principal idea is the same, with encoding it is possible to use an arbitrarily small alphabet -- of size at least 2 -- and get the same results as a bigger one, for a constant cost -- relative to the ito unarynput size -- at runtime (thus asymptotically irrelevant).
+And the principal idea is the same, with encoding it is possible to use an arbitrarily small alphabet -- of size at least 2 -- and get the same results as a bigger one, for a constant cost -- relative to the input size -- at runtime (thus asymptotically irrelevant).

 This tangent allows us to comprehend the power of encoding.
-But of course, it's useful for way more than alphabets.
+But of course, its usefulness goes beyond alphabet conversion.
 It is always possible to encode something as long as the alphabet describing it is finite -- natural language and formal notation count :wink:.
 That way it's possible to input numbers, lists and graphs in a TM no matter the alphabet.
 And that also goes also for TMs themselves !